SuctorialBog/goldenyeti/README.md

 This is for the Golden Yeti Art Collective website development.

 ### How do I even?
 This assumes you have Node, Bower, RVM, SASS and Compass already installed.
-If not [look here](https://gist.github.com/jboshers/9f870af4726f017d6c67).
+If not [look here](https://gist.github.com/jboshers/9f870af4726f017d6c67). ** Thanks Jeff

 * Git clone this repo or download it.
 * Remove git origins from this project.